104corp/puppet-corp104_codedeploy_agent/README.md

 1. [Limitations - OS compatibility, etc.](#limitations)
 1. [Development - Guide for contributing to the module](#development)

+## DEPRECATED

+Dear users,

+This repository is `no longer actively maintained`, and it will be officially deprecated and removed from Puppet Forge `on January 1, 2025`.
+We appreciate your support and contributions over the years.

+Thank you for being part of our community.

 ## Description

 The corp104_codedeploy_agent module installs, configures, and manages the corp104_codedeploy_agent service across a range of operating systems and distributions.